Infrastructure,

 Simplified.

-Twelve focused .NET libraries — distributed via private NuGet — that wrap the AWS surface in clean, expressive C# APIs.
-Data, messaging, compute, files, secrets, scheduling — every layer of a production .NET service, source-generated.
+Twelve focused .NET libraries that wrap AWS in clean, source-generated C# — every layer of a production service, from data to scheduling.

 Build with the same AWS services that run Airbnb, Nike, Zoom — and more.